 03 of 04

 Top-bar hives are becoming more popular with backyard enthusiasts and sustainable farmers.
-Instead of setting up the hive vertically, they switch the plane to horizontal, so that the honey is at the front and the brood nest is at the back.
+Instead of setting up the hive vertically, they are set up horizontally, so that the honey is at the front and the brood nest is at the back.

-- Allow the bees to make natural cell sizes
+- Allows the bees to make natural cell sizes

 - Light and easy to work with

-- Less disruptive to bees - don't need smoke or full bee suit
+- Less disruptive to bees, you don't need smoke or full bee suit

 - Can be worked more easily by people with disabilities